GamingMadster/Chip8AllInOne/README.md

 ## Definitions:

-✅ - Pass / Enabled
+✅ - Pass / Quirk is Enabled
 ❌ - Fail
-➖ - Quirk is Disabled / Skipped Test / Failed VIP Check (Unimportant)
+➖ - Quirk is Disabled / Skipped Test

+"➖" also appears if you don't pass the VIP test; however, the only reason to worry about passing the VIP test is if you're making a Cosmac VIP Emulator.

 ### 7XNN Test:
 1 - Does the proper function